SNAS/openbmp/README.md

 Road Map
 --------
-Below are a list of features/changes that are targetted in the next release:
+Below are a list of features/changes that are targeted in the next release:

 ### OpenBMP Daemon
 * Inbound message caching to offload socket buffers